4.04.2011

 <<< Salvadoran water crisis >>>

 I know, I know.
-I'm sure an argument could be made for fiscal restraint in light of the ever-present US budget crisis, but those arguments lose nearly every ounce of credibility when US-led warships launch 112 Tomahawk cruise missiles in one day.
+I'm sure an argument could be made for fiscal restraint in light of the ever-present US budget crisis blah blah blah, but those arguments lose nearly every ounce of credibility when US-led warships launch 112 Tomahawk cruise missiles in one day.
 Damn.

 <<< Costs of this weekend's involvement >>>

-Don't worry, I'm not about to go off on military spending in Iraq, Afghanistan, blah blah blah.
-I fully realize that our two wars there are costing tax payers approx. $450,000,000 a day.
+Don't worry, I'm not about to go off on military spending, etc. I fully realize that our two wars there are costing tax payers approx. $450,000,000 a day.
 That's not my style nor what this blog is all about.
 I'm just disappointed that our commander-in-chief clearly views El Salvador and Central America as nothing more than impoverished nations caught up in the bullshit narco war and not populations in dire need of support.
 Frustratingly basic support.

-A few facts to consider: each one of those Tomahawks costs as much as $1,500,000.
+A few facts to consider: each one of those Tomahawks costs around $1.5 million.
 Digging a well for a community of 100 families can cost as little as $5,000.
 You don't have to be a Rhodes Scholar to figure out which of the two will benefit more people, and in not publicly addressing the health needs of the Salvadoran poor, I think Obama ultimately revealed his views on the region as a whole.
 What a shame.

 3.21.2011